Ontario’s housing market is tight – making multiple real estate offers seemed like a good idea at the time.

 Back away from an impulsive offer and you could pay the price.
 The next buyer may offer way less than you did, prompting the irate seller to take you to court to get the difference.
 Avoid a home buying mishap by doing your homework in advance.
 It’s hotter than a Windsor summer out there.
 Who gets the deposit when a buyer backs out.

 Affordable Real Estate Lawyers, Anywhere You Are

 Access lawyers for less in Greater Toronto Area, Ottawa, or anywhere in Ontario when you buy, sell, or transfer property.
 Axess Law’s flat fee real estate lawyers are affordable, and our rates are all inclusive (excluding taxes, disbursements, and third-party charges).
 Axess Law offers you only the legal services you absolutely need.
 Your final invoice includes no surprises or hidden charges.
 Your itemized statement of adjustments is explained when we deliver it, and we answer any questions you have about it.

 Find a virtual real estate lawyer.

 Legal Advice on Closing Real Estate Transactions

 Axess Law Ontario real estate lawyers help you close real estate transactions.
 Video conference online with our licensed lawyer from anywhere in Ontario.
-Dial toll free to 1-877-552-9377 or 647-479-0118 in Toronto or use our online booking form for day or evening appointments, 7 days a week.
-In person appointments are avaiable at our Toronto, Scarborough, Vaughan, Etobicoke, Ottawa, Mississauga Winston Churchill or Mississauga Heartland law offices.
+Dial toll free to 1-877-552-9377 or 647-479-0118 in Toronto, or use our online booking form for day or evening appointments, 7 days a week.
+In person appointments are available at any of our conveniently located Greater Toronto Area or Ottawa law offices.

 Click here to learn more about Axess Law’s real estate law services.